richard-wallintin/ng-tdd-sandbox/README.md

 npm install @testing-library/angular --save-dev
 ```

+### Karma and TestBed optimizations

-To customize karma some additional steps:
+To customize karma we need to make some configuration explicit that is otherwise "hidden" in Angular 16:

 ```sh
 npx ng generate config karma